Ziwei-0129/covid-dataset/README.md

 <br />

-# Example Visualization on Covid-19 Data
+# Example Visualizations on Covid-19 Data

 Visualization on Map